 The indifference towards the bee also relies on the fact that humans have actually very little empathy towards insects.
 And indeed, there is a real misconception about what social insects are and how they think.
 Indeed, we often believe that insects are intelligent as a group.
 And yet, they have an intelligence of their own.

 To illustrate it, we have described through an Umwelt, ergo at the first person, the activity of a bee.
 This text, which will punctuate our conversation with Julien Perrin, was written and then evaluated, word by word, by Fanny Rybak, biologist and researcher at the french CRNS institute, specialized in inter-species communication.
 It is read by french performer Nolwenn Salaün (English version) and Garance Kim (French version).”

 - 🔊An open-source bee for a poisonous environment — Podcast (~35min)

-- 🎞Take a sneak peak a the dinner (coming soon)
+- 🎞Take a sneak peak at the project — Mini-documentary (~2min)